 Unexpectedly, the x-rays revealed more than 2,000 new text characters that had been hidden deep inside the fragments.
 (We have now identified and interpreted a total of 3,000 characters out of perhaps 15,000 that existed originally.)
-In Athens, Moussas and Yanis Bitsakis, also at the University of Athens, and Agamemnon Tselikas of the Center for History and Palaeography be-
+In Athens, Moussas and Yanis Bitsakis, also at the University of Athens, and Agamemnon Tselikas of the Center for History and Palaeography becould not have existed at the time.

-Historians would have thought that SOMETHING
+Historians would have thought that